harshbhosale01/SpinalWorkshop/src/main/scala/workshop/timer/spec.md

 Now we can start with the main purpose of this lab => Defining a memory mapping function.
 To do that we will use two techniques :

 - Using the BusSlaveFactory tool
-- Defining a function inside the Timer component which can be called from the parent component to drive Timer's IO by an abstract ways.
+- Defining a function inside the Timer component which can be called from the parent component to drive Timer's IO by an abstract way.

-This memory mapping function will take followings parameters :
+This memory mapping function will take following parameters :

 | Parameter Name  |  Type  | Description |
 | ------- | ---- | ---- |